 The role of on-street parking varies widely in commercial areas.
 Inner-city commercial areas, characterized by small and medium sized buildings and businesses with direct street frontage, are intense users of on-street parking space.
 Suburban areas generally accommodate parking on-site, with more limited use of on-street parking.
+As development norms change over time, this relationship will continue to evolve.
 In the downtown, on-street and underground parking serve both retail businesses and office clientele.